Skip to main content

 Then there are online retailers that don’t offer “special” shipping deals, but who may be close enough to you that their “standard” shipping is still in the roughly $2-a-bottle range (on cases, as always).
 Here, one gets away from a short, easily delineated list to subjective choice from a huge variety of candidates.

 From our personal experience plus a lot of scouring of “best online merchant” lists, we offer this short list of wide-selection retailers by, roughly, regional location.
-There are many more worthy winemongers, but if you have no established preferences, you might want to give these a look.
+There are many, many other worthy winemongers, but if you have no established preferences, you might want to give these a look.

 (The often-listed wine.com, while it seems to have a broad selection and reasonable prices, has horrid ratings on numerous consumer-rate web sites—e.g. Reseller Ratings—and so we do not recommend it.
 YMMV.)